brontosaurusrex/brontosaurusrex.github.io/_posts/2016-04-05-locale-date.md

 is.

-p.s.
 In scripts, this appears to work (just put it before any date call)

     export LC_ALL=sl_SI.UTF-8